TAU-CGL/uav-fdml/README.md

 Few-measurement Localization with Approximations of Preimages for Indoor UAVs.
 Contains the original source code (see `v1` branch) of "Indoor Localization of UAVs Using Only Few Distance Measurement by Output Sensitive Preimage Intersection" (to appear in ICRA 2025).
 Current branch is the further improved version, supporting real-time online localization of indoor drones, equipped with a few sensors pointing at arbitrary directions.
 Under review as "Demonstrating Effective Indoor UAV Localization with a Low-Cost ToF Sensor Crown" for RSS 2025.

-See [https://www.cgl.cs.tau.ac.il/projects/demonstrating-effective-indoor-uav-localization-with-a-low-cost-tof-sensor-crown/](https://www.cgl.cs.tau.ac.il/projects/demonstrating-effective-indoor-uav-localization-with-a-low-cost-tof-sensor-crown/) for the project site.
+Our project website is available [here](https://www.cgl.cs.tau.ac.il/projects/demonstrating-effective-indoor-uav-localization-with-a-low-cost-tof-sensor-crown/).

 ## Installation and Usage